 The IT Project involves a new system development or acquisition that is specifically required by legislative mandate or is subject to special legislative review, as specified in budget control language or other legislation;

-The IT Project has an anticipated cost that exceeds the Agency/state entity’s delegated cost threshold assigned by the CDT and does not meet the criteria of a desktop and mobile computing commodity expenditure (see SAM Section 4989
+The IT Project has an anticipated cost that exceeds the Agency/state entity’s project cost delegation assigned by the CDT and does not meet the criteria of a desktop and mobile computing commodity expenditure (see SAM Section 4989 – 4989.3);

+– 4989.3);

-CDT and/or the Agency/state entity’s Agency Information Officer (AIO) has determined that the IT project has criticality/risk factors that warrant continued approval and oversight authority by CDT.
+CDT and/or the Agency’s/state entity’s Agency Information Officer (AIO) has determined that the IT project has criticality/risk factors that warrant continued approval and oversight authority by CDT.

 IT Projects that meet one or more of these criteria are referred to as “Non-Delegated IT Projects”.
 However, at any time throughout the Project Approval Lifecycle (PAL), CDT may further delegate “Non-Delegated IT Projects” back to an Agency/state entity based on the risk assessment and evaluation of PAL.